Dan0sz/host-analytics-locally/readme.txt

 = 2.7.7 =
 Stealth Mode now also works for Google Analytics Enhanced Link Attribution plugin.

-= 2.7.6 =
-Added fix for Stealth Mode, when using Google Analytics E-commerce features.
-Known issue: the download of ec.js does not bypass all Ad Blockers.

 = 2.7.5 =
 Optimized Javascript.